vuolen/tsoha-harjoitustyo/documentation/user_stories.md

 As a normal user, I can advance a task to the next stage in a project I have been added to. &check;

-As a normal user, I can delete a task from a project I have been added to.
+As a normal user, I can delete a task from a project I have been added to. &check;